 ricotta filling for eggplant rollatini

-• Spoon about 2 tablespoon of the filling onto one end of each eggplant slice, and spread.
+• Spoon about 2 tbsp of the filling onto one end of each eggplant slice, and spread.
 Starting from the short end, roll up eggplant slices tightly and arranged on prepared baking dish.

 eggplant roll ups arranged in baking dish